The Benefits of Taking a Gap Year

 Your gap year will have a huge influence on you and may your alter your world view, opinions and what motivates you.
 It is not uncommon for people to come back off a gap year and change the course they are studying.

 10. You’ll have some great stories

-Our students at Flying Fish have all loved their gap year programs with us, with some great comments about how it has helped them grow and develop as an individual.
+Customers that have completed a gap year at Flying Fish all loved their experience.
+There with some great comments about how it has helped them grow and develop as an individual.

 “A better sense of who I am as a person and what is important to me…”

 “Provide me with a brand new set of skills and qualifications…”

 “The gap year gave me the opportunity not only to travel to Australia but to gain an amazing qualification…”

 We have some amazing options for your Gap Year, from 6 weeks in Greece training to become a water sports instructor to 16 weeks in Australia training to become a Yachtmaster.